adventuregamestudio/ags-manual/CONTRIBUTING.md

 ### Introduction

-The current build system is based on converting wiki pages which are written in GitHub Flavored Markdown (GFM).
+The current build system is based on converting `.md` files which are written in GitHub Flavored Markdown (GFM).
 Conversion is done using Pandoc using templates derived from Pandoc's default templates for HTML4 and HTML5 output.
 Lua filters are used to modify content,